 10 Famous Homicides In Michigan That Will Never Be Forgotten

-Murderers, and more specifically serial killers, are considered among the lowest members of society.
+Serial killers in Michigan are considered among the lowest members of society.
 They’re seen as having no regard for human life.
 Yet, we seem to have a relentless fascination with them.
-Their images flood our news reports, they are the subjects of movies, and we can’t seem to take our eyes off the developments of their murder trials.
+Their images flood our news reports; they are the subjects of movies, and we can’t seem to take our eyes off the developments of their murder trials.
 Just like any other state, there have been some famous murders in Michigan.
 Guilty of some of the worst crimes in Michigan, the state’s notorious killers have cemented their place in history.
 Here are some of the most infamous Michigan serial killers and murderers.

 6) Rudy Bladel, AKA “The Railway Sniper,” was found guilty of killing between three and seven railroad workers in Michigan and Indiana between 1963 and 1978.
 He was apparently upset about the loss of his job as a railroad fireman.
 He received three consecutive life sentences and died in prison in 2006.

 Having committed some of the most famous murders in Michigan, these men were truly disturbed, but perhaps even more troubling were the so-called reasons for some of these crimes.
 Which famous murders in Michigan have kept you up at night?
 Did you know about these famous Michigan murders?
 What other infractions are among the worst crimes in Michigan history?
 We want to hear from you, so tell us!

 Michigan In Your Inbox